MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/using-net-rings-and-net-ring-iterators.md

 For a list of net ring iterator data structures and methods, see [Netringiterator.h](netringiterator-h.md).

-## Using the Net Ring Iterator Interface
+## Using the Net Ring Iterator Interface for post and drain operations

-### PCI Device Drivers
+### Device drivers with in-order completions

-Drivers for devices that use ring buffers at the hardware level (for example, typical PCI NICs) normally manipulate the [**NET_RING_BUFFER**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netringbuffer/ns-netringbuffer-_net_ring_buffer) indices directly.
+Drivers for devices that use ring buffers at the hardware level (for example, typical PCI NICs) normally complete send and receive operations in order, and manipulate their **NET_RING** post and drain iterators accordingly.

-Here is a typical sequence for a PCI device driver:
+Here is a typical transmit sequence for a driver that performs in-order completions:

 1. Call [**NetRxQueueGetDatapathDescriptor**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netrxqueue/nf-netrxqueue-netrxqueuegetdatapathdescriptor) or [**NetTxQueueGetDatapathDescriptor**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/nettxqueue/nf-nettxqueue-nettxqueuegetdatapathdescriptor) to retrieve the queue's datapath descriptor.
 You can store this in the queue's context space to reduce calls out of the driver.
 2. Use the datapath descriptor to retrieve the queue's packet ring buffer by calling [NET_DATAPATH_DESCRIPTOR_GET_PACKET_RING_BUFFER](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netdatapathdescriptor/nf-netdatapathdescriptor-net_datapath_descriptor_get_packet_ring_buffer).